List of Teen Titans (TV series) characters: Red X

-Debuting in the episode "Masks", Red X was originally a cover identity devised by Robin to infiltrate Slade's organization, using a high-tech suit capable of creating various X-shaped effects.
+Red X (voiced by Scott Menville) is originally a cover identity Robin assumes to infiltrate Slade's organization, using a high-tech suit capable of creating various X-shaped effects.
 In the episode "X", a mysterious thief steals the suit for his own use.
 While his identity is never revealed, he develops a personal rivalry with Robin, although Red X often ends up helping him against a common enemy.
+In the original show as well as the New Teen Titans shorts, Beast Boy humorously believes that Red X is the second Robin, Jason Todd.

-Red X makes his mainstream DC debut in the two-issue teaser comic Future State Teen Titans and its follow-up series Teen Titans Academy where he is presented as a renegade student of Titans' Academy and will be responsible for the future downfall of the team, revealed as a metahuman with electromagnetic powers named Brick Pettirosso.
-The legacy of this Red X is also explored with his unknown surrogate father, a mercenary/thief much like the animated version who stole Dick Grayson's Red X suit as revenge for foiling his plans.
-It's revealed Red X II killed Brick's foster parents working for Black Mask working on making them soldiers in the False Face Society.
-After being revealed as Red X, Brick believes Grayson to be his father as told by Red X II, only to be killed by his surrogate, before teleporting away leaving him to die in Grayson's arms.
+Red X makes his mainstream DC debut in the two-issue teaser comic Future State: Teen Titans and its follow-up series Teen Titans Academy, where he is presented as a renegade student of Titans' Academy.
+He is later revealed to be a metahuman with electromagnetic powers named Brick Pettirosso.
+Brick's surrogate father was a mercenary and thief who stole Dick Grayson's Red X suit as revenge for foiling his plans.
+It is revealed that Red X II killed Brick's foster parents who worked for Black Mask on making the soldiers in the False Face Society.
+After being revealed as Red X, Brick believes Grayson to be his father as told by Red X II, only to be killed by his surrogate, before teleporting away leaving him to die in Grayson's arms..